devicplan/ios_scripts/README.md

 * min line

 The example represents all values in the scaling 0 to 100.
-The color of the graph can be changed in line 54.
+The color of the graph can be changed in line 54. (#46afd5)

+test_more2.js (max and min line number or a for automatic)